-■ In the last decade banking bankruptcy has required robust supervisor's reaction.
-The immediate regulatory response had aimed to exempt the bank bankruptcies from control of the courts of law and, therefore, expedite the claims settlement procedure.
-Under the amendments to the Law on Financial Institutions (LFI), which were enacted in June 2009, the external administrator, appointed and supervised by the NBM, shall be in charge of bank liquidation.
+■ Starting June 2009, when the relevant amendments to the Law on Financial Institutions (LFI) were enacted, bank bankruptcies were exempted from the control of the courts of law, thus expediting the claims settlement procedure.
+Current bank liquidation procedure is conducted by the external administrator, appointed and supervised by the NBM.
 The administrator has to opt for one of the following alternative liquidation scenarios: (i) sale of bank to another licensed bank as going concern; (ii) partial transfer of assets and liabilities to another bank; or (ii) liquidations of assets.
 Notably, the scenario that was opted for in the case of the only 2009 bank bankruptcy was a combination of the last two legal scenarios, which ensured smooth settlement of individual claims but set aside the major liquidation burden.